 Some expenditure risks are largely within the Government's control and can be actively managed, whereas other risks are primarily outside of its control.
-For example, impacts associated with existing Government policy, employee expenses or the reprofiling of expenditure can be more actively managed, while expenditure linked to Commonwealth payments, interest rate changes or natural disasters are exogenous risks.
-This includes the expenses associated with the continuation of emergency measures, such as cleaning and disinfecting, in response to the risk of a prolonged effect of COVID-19.
+For example, impacts associated with existing Government policy, employee expenses or the reprofiling of expenditure can be more actively managed, while expenditure linked to Commonwealth payments, interest rate changes or natural disasters are largely exogenous risks.
+This includes the expenses associated with the continuation of COVID-19 response measures, such as cleaning and quarantine costs.

-The State's largest operating expense is for employee related expenses, which includes salaries, wages, superannuation expenses and employment on-costs.
+The State's largest operating expense is employee related expenses, which includes salaries, wages, superannuation expenses and employment on-costs.
 Employee related expenses are impacted by factors including new enterprise bargaining agreements, public sector wage growth rates and the workforce size.
 Changes in these parameters can impact the budget result.